First-hand View of Research

 In October, the Office of the Associate Dean for Research and Graduate Studies will host an evening information session for all participating faculty mentors and DVM students interested in a summer research experience.
 The session will describe the program and various research opportunities available at the College of Veterinary Medicine.

 Applications from students attending other veterinary schools is encouraged.
-A list of other veterinary schools offering similar summer research programs can be accessed at Merial Veterinary Scholars Program.
+A list of other veterinary schools offering similar summer research programs can be accessed at Boehringer Ingelheim Veterinary Scholars Program.
 A minimum of 4 stipends will be available for participation of outside scholars in our program.

 Veterinary students will be invited to submit applications by February 7, 2018.
 In order to complete an application, each student must identify a faculty-mentor that will supervise the research internship.
 It is expected that individual projects will enable the student to formulate a testable hypothesis, identify specific objectives, conduct research, interpret data, present their findings in an oral abstract format, and submit a one-page summary at the conclusion of their summer experience.